veselov/fluentd-jdk-handler/README.md

 The formatter process takes a [LogRecord][5] object and converts it into the input suitable for [fluent-logger-java][1].
 Format definition specifies a series of statements that indicate which keys in that arbitrary map should be populated with which values.
-Then, keys with names "tag" and "timestamp" are treated specially, they are removed from the map, and fed as tag and timestamp parameters directly into [fluent-logger-java][1].
+Then, keys with names "$tag" and "$timestamp" are treated specially, they are removed from the map, and fed as tag and timestamp parameters directly into [fluent-logger-java][1].

-If tag is not specified, it is populated from logger name value of the log record.
-If timestamp is not specified, then it is populated from `millis` property of the log record.
+If tag ends up being not specified, it is populated from logger name value of the log record.
+If timestamp ends up being not specified, then it is populated from `millis` property of the log record.

 Formatter string is defined as follows:
 * `format := item [ ';' item ... ]`
 * `item := field '"' format '"' [ type ]`
-* `field := <literal JSON field name>`
+* `field := <literal map field name>`
 * `type := 's' | 'n' | 'b'` (string, number, or boolean)
 * `format := <format string to generate value>`

 The literals in format string will be copied (after escaping) to the output as is. variables can, however, be referenced using `${...}`, e.g. `${level}`.
-When referencing `millis` - additional date format, after ',', can be provided, in this case the value will be passed through a date formatter:
+When referencing `millis` - additional date format, after `,`, can be provided, in this case the value will be passed through a date formatter:
 [SimpleDateFormatter][6].
+For example: `date"${millis,yyyy-MM-dd'T'HH:mm:ss.SSSZ}`

 Any character can be escaped from current level of processing by specifying backslash (`\ `) character in front of it.
 To insert backslash itself,